-Step 3: As Fr Pat gets to know you and your child, he will invite you to take the next step.
+Step 3: As the Parish Priest gets to know you and your child, he will invite you to take the next step.

 Step 4: Children are formally enrolled in the Sacramental Program and attend family centred activity sessions to prepare for the celebration of Penance, Confirmation and First Communion.